-The Board of Directors (BoD) aspires to the highest standards of ethical conduct: doing what it says; reporting results with accuracy and transparency; and maintaining full compliance with the laws, rules and regulations that govern the Bank's business.
+The BOD aspires to the highest standards of ethical conduct: doing what it says; reporting results with accuracy and transparency; and maintaining full compliance with the laws, rules and regulations that govern the Bank's business.
 The Board attempts to monitors compliance of the ethical conduct through periodic reviews by compliance and the internal audit functions.

-Review of internal control, processes & procedure is carried out by internal Audit department where the bank has outsourced its internal audit function to PricewaterhouseCoopers (PWC), Bahrain in 2009, 2010 and 2011.
+Review of internal control, processes & procedure is carried out by internal Audit department where the Bank has outsourced its internal audit function to Grant Thornton, Bahrain in 2012 (2011: PricewaterhouseCoopers (PWC), Bahrain).

-As per the Articles of Association of the Bank, the Board should have not less than three and not more than 9 members.
-Currently the Bank has six members on its Board of Directors, of which the following three are independent:
+As per the Articles of Association ("AOA") of the Bank, the Board should have not less than three and not more than 10 members.
+Currently the Bank has Seven members on its Board of Directors, of which the following three are independent:

-- Mr. Ahmed Shabib Al Daheri
+- Mr. Mersal Saad Al Majedi

-- Mr. Hamad Al Ghanem
+- Mr. Jamal Hassan Nagi

-- Mr. Eyad Omar
+- Mr. Ebrahim Abdullah AlShaikh

-Currently the Bank does not have a pre-defined process to induct, educate and orient new directors.
+Currently the Bank does not have a pre-defined process to induct, educate and orient new directors, which is going to be established soon.